fallen-icarus/cardano-secondary-market/GettingStarted.md

 You will need to restart the nix service in order to make sure that it uses the newly configured caches.
 A sure fire way to do this is restart your machine.

 #### Building the Executable
-You do not need sudo for this step.
-It is advised that you execute these steps as a standard user.
 ```
 git clone https://github.com/fallen-icarus/cardano-secondary-market
 git clone https://github.com/input-output-hk/plutus-apps
 cd plutus-apps
 git checkout 68c3721
-nix develop # This step can take a few hours even with the caches configured
+nix develop # This step can take an hour even with the caches configured
+# Set accept-flake-config to true and permanently mark the value as trusted
 ```
 The last command should drop you into a nix terminal once it is finished running.
 Execute the following within the nix terminal.
 ```